SalviaSage/Translingual-Phonetic-Alphabet/Independent Explanations on Articulatory Phonetics.md

 ##### [﻿](§3.59)*(﻿ ﻿12﻿ ﻿) Ejectives (﻿ ﻿glottalic egressives﻿ ﻿)﻿ ﻿:*

 [﻿](§3.60)The ejectives are similar to the implosives in the sense that the glottis is closed during their articulations.
 However, unlike the implosives, which are pronounced with a downward motion of the glottis, the ejectives are pronounced with an upward motion of the glottis.
 Ejectives can only be voiceless consonants.
-Unlike the implosives, they can be plosives, affricates, fricatives, bilateral approximants, and trills.
+Unlike the implosives, they can be plosives, affricates, fricatives, bilateral fricatives, and trills.
 That is, the occlusive and strictive consonants can be “ ejectivised ”.
 Non﻿ - ﻿strictives, such as approximants and vowels, cannot have ejective pronunciations due to a lack of necessary occlusion.

 [﻿](§3.61)NOT A COMPLETE LIST (﻿ ﻿all voiceless﻿ ﻿)﻿ ﻿: